-headspace Katherine is a free and confidential service for eligible young people aged between 12 and 25 who need support with their mental health and wellbeing. headspace Katherine provides assistance in 4 key areas: Mental Health, Physical and Sexual Health, Alcohol and Other Drugs (AOD) and Vocational Support.
+headspace Katherine is a free and confidential service that can support eligible young people aged 12 to 25 with their mental health and wellbeing.
+We provide assistance in 4 key areas: Mental Health, Physical & Sexual Health, Alcohol & Other Drugs and Work & Study.

-We provide flexible and responsive services to young people at our headspace Katherine hub or via our mobile outreach service to surrounding communities within the Katherine region.
+We provide flexible and responsive services to young people at our hub or via our mobile outreach service to surrounding remote Aboriginal communities.

 - Monday: 9:00am - 5:00pm